ribonito/Microsoft-Workspace/Intune_Scripts/SRIntuneConfigManagement/readme.md

 Intune configuration automation is a toolset built using PowerShell scripts with the purpose to allow saving of various configuration objects in an Intune tenant as well as additional information required for restoring the configuration in the same or different Intune tenant.
 Most of Intune configuration information is exported in a form of JSON files.
 A small part of configuration data is saved in CSV files.
-The scripts have modular architecture where functions are combined into a single PowerShell module to facilitate installation and operations.
+The scripts has modular architecture where functions are combined into a single PowerShell module to facilitate installation and operations.

 #Module name
 **SRIntuneConfigManagement**